Thank you for your request. A member of our team will be in contact soon.

 Trafalgar Square Stage, where the parade will finish has confirmed multiple famous guests such as Sophie Ellis-Bextor and The Mayor of London.

 An ultrasound scan uses sound waves to obtain internal images of the body.
-In some of the ultrasound examinations, you require to prepare before the scan.
+In some of the ultrasound examinations, such the abdominal and pelvic scans you require to prepare before the scan.
+In other scans however such as the breast, hernia and shoulder scans, no preparation is required.
 Our clients regularly ask us why they need to prepare.

-The main ultrasound examinations that need preparation is the abdominal scan and the pelvic scan.
+The main ultrasound examinations that need preparation is the abdominal scan, urinary tract and the pelvic scan.

 Can you eat or drink before an abdominal ultrasound?